nissan/redditech-dotnetcore-template/README.md

 # redditech-dotnetcore-template
-A sample .NET Core solution template implementation inspired by the "Opinionated Approach to ASP.NET Core" talk by Scott AllenVideo link at https://www.youtube.com/watch?v=qxb62AErRWw and adding some of my own preferences for Redditech projects.
+A sample .NET Core solution template implementation inspired by (but not faithful to *all* of) the "Opinionated Approach to ASP.NET Core" talk by Scott AllenVideo link at https://www.youtube.com/watch?v=qxb62AErRWw and adding some of my own preferences for Redditech projects.